rosetta-labs-erb/authority-boundary-ledger/README.md

 > **⚠️ Research Prototype**: This is a proof-of-concept demonstrating an architectural pattern.
 It has not been security-audited and is not production-ready.
 Use for learning and experimentation only.
+This is a reference kernel pattern, not a drop‑in library intended for direct production use.

 # Authority Boundary Ledger